-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 300 words or a 3-5 minute video (DB5) and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to provide a thread in response to the provided prompt.
+Each thread must be at least 300 words (or a 3-5 minute video in Module 8: Week 8) and demonstrate course-related knowledge.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.
-(MLO: A, B, C, D, E)
+(CLO: A, B, C, D, E)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned Module: Week.
 Each quiz will be open-book/open-notes; seven quizzes will contain 25 multiple-choice and true/false questions and one quiz will contain 10 multiple-choice and true/false questions.
-(MLO: A, B, D, E)
+(CLO: A, B, D, E)